 Locale information contained in the locale definition source files must first be converted into a locale database by the localedef command.
 The setlocale subroutine can then access this information and set locale information for applications.
 To deal with locale data in a logical manner, locale definition source files are divided into six categories.
 Each category contains a specific aspect of the locale data.
-The LC environment variables and the LANG environment variable can be used to specify the desired locale.
-For more information on locale categories, see "Understanding Locale Categories" on page 8.
+The LC\\ environment variables and the LANG environment variable can be used to specify the desired locale.

+"Understanding locale categories" on page 7